Deciding which are the best cities to visit in France is not an easy task. This country is packed with incredibly interesting places to visit.

 How to get to the best cities to visit in France

 Traveling to the best cities to visit in France is as easy as it gets.
 International airports are scattered around the country, and most cities are well connected to the rest of Europe and North America via Air France flights.
-For example, you can fly directly from Dallas to Paris Charles de Gaulle (the route was launched in spring 2019 to strengthen the ties between Dallas Fort Worth and France) or catch a connecting flight to Nice, Marseille or any other city in France.

 How to move around France